-The Expert group are collaborating with EITA, the European Isotopes Transport Association to secure the commitment of the Carriers to ensure the safe transport and delivery of radioactive material with Transrad and ISI.
+The Expert group are collaborating with EITA, the European Isotopes Transport Association to secure the commitment of the Carriers to ensure the safe transport and delivery of radioactive material.
 The Expert group have developed a system for standard auditing of carriers throughout Europe.

 NMEU Transport Group consists of manufacturers, transporters and a trade body.

 Manager Regulatory Compliance & Transport Security – Curium Group